TGX 1.1.1

 Drawing JPEG images

-Install Bitbank2's JPEGDEC library from the Arduino library manager / platformio or directly from https://github.com/bitbank2/JPEGDEC.
+Install Bitbank2's JPEGDEC library from the Arduino library manager / PlatformIO or directly from https://github.com/bitbank2/JPEGDEC.

 #include <tgx.h>